Introduction to Cursor in Oracle

 Cursor Types and Syntax

-There are two types of cursors in Oracle.
-Implicit Cursors and Explicit Cursors.
+There are two types of cursors in Oracle: implicit Cursors and Explicit Cursors.

 1. Implicit Cursors

-- %ROWCOUNT: It tells how many rows are returned by the cursor.
+- %ROWCOUNT: It tells how many rows are returned by the Cursor.

-- r%NOTFOUND: This attribute returns opposite of the %FOUND attribute.
+- r%NOTFOUND: This attribute returns the opposite of the %FOUND attribute.
 FALSE if the row is fetched and TRUE if no row is fetched.

 2. Explicit Cursors